mamaart/dwm-status/README.md

 ## 🔧 TODO's

+- [ ] Controll the speed and make it possible the pause the text and maybe repeat.
 - [ ] Try to not use library for pulseaudio (make it yourself)
 - [ ] Add command to change speed
 - [ ] Test in on something else than DWM